 ClearMotion lands $100M to swap software for car shocks and boost self-driving UX

-ClearMotion, a company that’s building an alternative chassis for vehicle makers which replaces traditional physical shock absorbers with digital, software-driven adaptive actuators, has readied $100 million in a Series C round, led by a group of clients advised by J.P.
+ClearMotion, a company that’s building an alternative chassis for vehicle makers that replaces traditional physical shock absorbers with digital, software-driven adaptive actuators, has readied $100 million in a Series C round, led by a group of clients advised by J.P.
 Morgan’s asset management wing and with participation from NEA, Qualcomm Ventures and more.

-The company claims to have created the “world’s first digital chassis,” which goes beyond traditional shock absorbers and even driver-tunable suspension systems like those found in some high-end sports cars, allowing for vehicles that can monitor road conditions and adapt to them in real-time, providing for optimal comfort and performance.
-ClearMotion says it achieves this through “proprietary algorithms,” which is a unique use of in-car smarts not related to autonomous driving or driver assist features directly.
+The company claims to have created the “world’s first digital chassis,” which goes beyond traditional shock absorbers and even driver-tunable suspension systems like those found in some high-end sports cars, allowing for vehicles that can monitor road conditions and adapt to them in real time, providing for optimal comfort and performance.
+ClearMotion says it achieves this through “proprietary algorithms,” which is a unique use of in-car smarts not related to autonomous driving or driver-assist features directly.

 There is a way in which ClearMotion’s tech might be useful in a self-driving future, however: The company says its technology can help with the goal of making the in-cabin experience of riding in a self-driving whip much more enjoyable, and potentially more productive — you don’t want work in your mobile office interrupted by potholes, after all.